ScaledMarkets/dabl/README.md

 The `dabl.container.properties` file may be in any of the places that the `.dabl.properties` file may be.
 These values may not be set via environment variable, however.

+The special environment variable OmitPackageStandard is used by the reference implementation to control whether the container processes DABL package `Standard`.

 # Embedding the DABL Binary In an Application